edwardelton/Terminal-PortfolioVue/README.md

 > # Informations

-* This portfolio was made in 2021.
+* This portfolio was made in early 2022.

 <br/>